My own Investigation

 The reality is that we will never know whether a Mutual Assistance Request would have made any difference, because no MAR was ever sent to the Attorney General of Mozambique to give them the opportunity to either agree to or refuse the request.
 Without that request ever being sent, the process that could have tested international cooperation was never even initiated.

 As a result, any suggestion about what might or might not have happened remains purely speculative.
 The only established fact is that the option to pursue a Mutual Assistance Request was not taken, as critical evidence capable of further supporting that a crime had occurred was not disclosed by the AFP in 2016/2017.
-Consequently, the opportunity for Mozambique’s Attorney General to consider and respond to such a request never existed because the request itself was never Notably, the SERNIC police report later clearly classified Elly’s death as a homicide.
+Consequently, the opportunity for Mozambique’s Attorney General to consider and respond to such a request never existed because the request itself was never sent Notably, the SERNIC police reports later clearly classified Elly’s death as a homicide well before 2023.

 The fact remains that a “CLEAR” crime scene photograph taken on 9th November 2016 clearly shows Elly’s top ripped apart.
 This evidence existed from the very beginning of the investigation and was known to the Australian authorities in November 2016 not long after Elly’s highly suspicious death, yet it was never disclosed to the family or to the coroner by the AFP!!!